sintach087/sintach087/README.md

 👋 Hello!
 I’m @sintach08
 - 🌱 I’m currently working as a Software Support Engineer at Analog Devices Inc.
-- 💞️ I specialize in Scripting (Linux, Unix, Windows), Software and Web Development
+- 💞️ I'm specialize in Scripting (Linux, Unix, Windows), Software, System and Web Development
 - 📫 Please take a look in https://sintach087.github.io/ for more info ...